FirmoDaniel/I_Need_A_Hero/README.md

         * I want to edit or delete my characters.
         * I want to contact the site admin.

--    ## Administrator
+-    ## Administrator Goals
-        * I should be able to edit / delete all characters.
+        * I should be able to edit / delete any character.
         * I want to edit or add new character roles.

 ### Design